zhangycx/zhangycx/README.md

 zhangycx
 ========
-this is a jquery tool,it is my the first tool too;
+this is a jquery tool;

 http://wuyuans.com/2012/05/github-simple-tutorial/